cartesia-ai/cartesia-python/README.md

 ## Streaming

-The SDK supports streaming responses, as well, the response will be a generator that you can loop over.
+The SDK supports streaming responses as well, returning a generator that you can iterate over with a `for ... in ...` loop:

 ```python
 from cartesia import Cartesia